fducom/projectOne/README.md

+#Restaurant App
 We decided to solve a Entry level web developer job challange.
+The main advantage of this app is that it is not heavily reliant on a external API.
 Here is the premise:

     Functional requirements: